 Consider pension charges as they can consume your investment at the time of retirement.
 An ideal pension provider may charge below 1%.

-You should know before finalizing your pension scheme that how much you are going to contribute for your pension and how frequently you’ll do it.
-You should also consider that does your provider allows you to make lump-sum/installment contributions or not.
+You should know before finalizing your pension scheme how much you are going to contribute to your pension and how frequently you’ll do it.
+You should also consider that does your provider allows you to make lump-sum/instalment contributions or not.

 How we can help you?

-With hundreds of self employed pension schemes offering multiple services, it is difficult to choose the most suitable one that fits your need.
+With hundreds of self-employed pension schemes offering multiple services, it is difficult to choose the most suitable one that fits your needs.
 It is always advisable to take financial advice from an expert.
-As many types of research (including research by the International Longevity Centre) have shown that those who take financial advice do better than others.
+Many types of research (including research by the International Longevity Centre) have shown that those who take financial advice do better than others.
 In addition, you get mental relaxation that you have selected the right pension provider for a bright future.